Investigative

 OLC PLC website profile for Philip L. Ellison, olcplc.com/public/profile-ellison, screenshot captured May 16, 2026.
 Court filings Case No. 25-2441-CZ.

 The affidavits make two categories of claim.
 First, that Ellison had no involvement in the submission of false evidence in connection with the Samantha Aljouny matter.
 Aljouny is the witness Ellison submitted in this proceeding who does not appear to exist in any verifiable public, professional, or institutional record.
-His only response to my documented supplemental notice on this point was an unsworn denial that never appeared on the docket under oath.
-The affidavit repeats that denial with a notarization that is now void.
+His only response to my documented supplemental notice on this point was a denial that never appeared on the docket under oath.
+The affidavit repeats that denial.

 I have since obtained additional evidence bearing on the Aljouny question.
 Email header analysis of the Proton Mail account used by Samantha Aljouny of Aljouny Media Consulting establishes that the account was created in September 2023.
 That date matters for one specific reason: a professional journalist or media consultant operating a legitimate business under the name Aljouny Media Consulting would have a documentable professional presence predating September 2023 by years.
 Bylines.
 Press credentials.
 A LinkedIn profile.
 Industry directory listings.
 Client work product.
 Some trace somewhere in the professional record that establishes this person existed and practiced journalism or media consulting before a Proton Mail account was opened in their name.

 There is none.
 The Proton Mail account was created in September 2023.
 The account’s first documented public appearance is November 2025, when it appeared as the submission vehicle for witness materials in Ellison’s court filings.
 Two years of account existence with no professional footprint anywhere, followed by a sudden appearance as a media witness in a Michigan defamation case.
 A real journalist operating a real consulting firm does not leave a two-year gap between their email account creation and their first documented professional appearance.
 The September 2023 account creation date does not prove the witness is fabricated on its own.
-Combined with the complete absence of any verifiable public, professional, or institutional record of this person’s existence anywhere, it compounds a picture that Ellison’s unsworn denial has never addressed under oath.
+Combined with the complete absence of any verifiable public, professional, or institutional record of this person’s existence anywhere, it compounds a picture that Ellison’s denial has never been addressed under oath in a properly filed court document.

 Forensic Finding